 Auckland is currently under Alert Level 2 in the COVID-19 pandemic and therefore entry to next Wednesday’s race day is restricted.
 Both access to the course, and how we’ll be operating the race meeting, will be different to usual.
-The Government requirement is that we have no more than 100
+So Owners, Members, Sponsors and Invited Guests are permitted entry, however

 Beacon Community News – serving Avondale, Blockhouse Bay, Glenavon, Green Bay, Lynfield, New Lynn, New Windsor and Rosebank – writes about Avondale Jockey Club as the lead story in their July issue.
 The article is on their website headed “The Last Race?”
 To view it, click on the newsletter

 Prime Minister Ardern: the underbelly of a certain convention that could blight a sustainable global career post-Godzone.

 Provisions in the coalition government’s Racing Industry Bill, about to be reported on by the Transport and Infrastructure Select Committee, would authorise the dissolution of racing clubs and the taking of club property without compensation.
 Those provisions record the aims of the Deputy Prime Minister and Racing Minister.
 And in

 Since the start of the Covid-19 pandemic there has been a spate of activist attacks relating to fast broadband technology known as 5G.
 Avondale JC has reported an incident at its racetrack involving vandalism/graffiti relating to the 5G technology, on the high-profile frontage facing Ash Street, Auckland, a major Auckland

 At a race day on Friday 6 March the Avondale Treasurer, Tracey Berkahn, caught up with club members attending the races, along with Secretary Bruce Cleland.
 The Treasurer described to members present what she called the “fake news” about how “industry funding” has supported continued activities by racing clubs, including